 WithersRavenel played a key role in redeveloping the famous Oregon Inlet Fishing Center.
 This center is part of the Cape Hatteras National Seashore.
 We lead the environmental and permitting processes for the multi-phase design of the center.

-Quible & Associates, acquired by WithersRavenel in 2024, was instrumental in the initial phase of this redevelopment.
-Project responsibilities began with a Phase I ESA followed immediately by a Phase II ESA.
+Quible & Associates, acquired by WithersRavenel in 2024, spearheaded the initial phase of this redevelopment.
+A Phase I ESA kicked off the project, followed by a Phase II ESA.
 We conducted topographic and bathymetric surveys.
 We also helped create concept plans for redeveloping the property with input from important stakeholders.

 Once we agreed on the layout, we worked with the National Park Service (NPS) to create a NEPA decision document.
 We provided all environmental documentation necessary for the NEPA.
-Reports and assessments included essential fish habitat assessments, SAV surveys, wetland habitat assessments, wetland delineations, endangered and threatened species surveys, and consultation with state and federal agencies.
+The reports and assessments included important fish habitat checks, SAV surveys, wetland habitat reviews, and wetland boundaries.
+They also covered surveys for endangered and threatened species and consultations with state and federal agencies.

-When the NEPA process was completed, the NPS found that there was no significant impact.
+Upon completion of the NEPA process, the NPS found that there was no significant impact.
 After that, a CAMA Major Permit was applied for.
-This permit was needed for Joint State and Federal approvals.
+This permit was for Joint State and Federal approvals.
 It was received for the redevelopment of the marina and upland development in CAMA Areas of Environmental Concern (AECs).
-The first phase of the project has been successfully completed, and additional permitted development activities are proposed in 2025.
+The first phase of the project is complete, and additional permitted development activities are proposed in 2025.